About Our Matcha

 Do you have a wholesale program?

 Yes, we do.
 We have first harvest organic Everyday grade matcha available in 1kg package for cafe, bakery or juicery.
-If you're interested in carrying our products in your store, we also have affiliate retail program available.
+If you're interested in carrying our products in your store, we also have wholesale retail program available.
+We do not accept consignment program at the moment.

 Please refer to Partnership Program page or email firstname.lastname@example.org for more information.